 A cross-sectional survey investigating the impact of COVID-19 on surgery training at teaching hospitals accredited by the College of Surgeons of East, Central and Southern Africa

-Background: Globally, training programs have adopted several strategies in response to the evolving COVID-19 pandemic, including re-organizing the provision of care and safeguarding the wellbeing of trainees.
-This study aimed to describe the effects of COVID-19 on surgical training programs in Africa.
+Background: Globally, clinical training programmes have adopted several strategies in response to the evolving COVID-19 pandemic, including reorganizing the provision of care and safeguarding the well-being of trainees.
+This study aimed to describe the effects of the COVID-19 pandemic on surgical training programmes in Africa.

-Methods: We conducted a cross-sectional survey through online questionnaires distributed via email to all College of Surgeons of East, Central and Southern Africa (COSECSA) trainees and faculty.
-Input regarding the experience with the COVID-19 pandemic was sought including the participant’s perception of personal protective equipment (PPE), organizational changes impacting training, use of e-Learning platforms, reactions to the pandemic, and measures taken at the institution and district to combat COVID-19.
-Descriptive statistics were utilized along with comparisons between faculty and trainee experience.
-A P value ≤0.05 was considered statistically significant.
+Methods: We conducted a cross-sectional survey through an online questionnaire distributed via email to all College of Surgeons of East, Central and Southern Africa (COSECSA) trainees and faculty.
+Input regarding experiences with the COVID-19 pandemic was sought, including perceptions about personal protective equipment (PPE), organizational changes impacting training, use of e-learning platforms, reactions to the pandemic, and measures taken by institutions to combat COVID-19.
+Descriptive statistics were utilized, along with comparisons between faculty and trainee experiences.
+P values ≤0.05 were considered statistically significant.

-Results: 274 participants completed the survey, including 44 faculty members (18%).
-71% of respondents believed they had been supplied with enough information regarding COVID-19 and the relevant PPEs.
-The reported PPEs that were the most supplied components were face masks (97%), gloves (96%) and body gowns (72%).
-86% of the respondents had learning re-organized at their centres due to the pandemic.
-42 participants (17%) reported an exposure to COVID-19.
-Two (0.8%) of the respondents reported COVID-19 infection but were asymptomatic.
-Most of the respondents (49%) used the existing COSECSA e-Learning platform.
-71% of the participants suggested that COSECSA should propose a different examination format for the current year.
+Results: Including 78 faculty members (31.6%), 247 participants completed the survey, and 175 believed they had been supplied with sufficient information regarding COVID-19 and the relevant PPE (71.7% of 244 who responded to this questionnaire item).
+The PPE components that were reported as most available were face masks (n=239, 96.8%), gloves (n=236, 95.5%), and body gowns (n=178, 72.1%).
+Most of the respondents (n=212, 85.8%) had learning reorganized at their centres due to the pandemic.
+Forty-two participants (17.0%) reported being exposed to COVID-19.
+Two respondents (0.8%) reported testing positive for COVID-19, but both were asymptomatic.
+About half of the respondents (n=122, 49.4%) used the existing COSECSA e-learning platform in the same manner as before the pandemic, and 174 participants (70.4%) suggested that COSECSA should implement a different examination format given the circumstances.

 Conclusions: COSECSA training centres have adopted measures to combat the COVID-19 pandemic.
-Despite this, the pandemic has the potential to adversely affect staff health and outcomes for patients.
-The centers should increase access to information on COVID-19 and enhance infection protection practices.
-Likewise, COSECSA should enrich the online educational platforms and consider alternative examination formats.
+Despite this, the pandemic has already adversely affected staff and patients.
+The centres should increase access to information about COVID-19 and enhance infection protection practices.
+Likewise, COSECSA should enrich online educational platforms and consider alternative examination formats.